Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 38. click on the bucket and go to properties tab
 39. turn on static website hosting
 40. Update index document with "index.html"
-41. Erro document with "error.html"
+41. Error document with "error.html"
 42. Save
 43. Go to permissions tab
-44. In the Cross-origin resource sharing (CORS) add in the configiration below.
+44. In the Cross-origin resource sharing (CORS) add in the configuration below.
 This allows the website to communicate with S3
         CORS configuration

         Important